sashavining/Quiz-Game/README.md

 - Temporary link generator that lets you send quizes to anyone
 - getting server up on heroku and connecting it with a netlify address

+- to switch branch use git checkout 'name of branch'
 ---

 Have fun testing and improving it! 😎